CiscoDevNet/cisco-im-p-api-examples/README.md

 ## A TALE OF TWO SERVICES

 These scripts employ two different Cisco IM&P services.
 One is `EPASSoap`, obviously a SOAP API.
-The other is `PWS`, for which you can use SOAP or REST.
+The other is `Presence Web Services` `(PWS)`, for which you can use SOAP or REST.
 The examples here use REST for `PWS`.

 You can download the documentation from here:
 (https://developer.cisco.com/site/im-and-presence/documents/presence_web_service/latest_version/)

+## HOW TO USE THE SCRIPTS

+1. Edit the json and list files to define your server, users, contact, etc.
+(see `SET YOUR PARAMETERS` below)

+2. Run the endpoint listener web service script `endpoint.py`

+    $ python endpoint.py

+3. Run the script `pws-create.py`.
+This tells Cisco IM&P about the endpoint, and subscribes to presence notifications for a contact.

+    $ python pws-create.py

+4. Change the presence of the contact you defined in `enduser.json`.
+You can do this with a Jabber/XMPP client or with the script `setpresence.py`

+    $ python setpresence.py <presence, such as AVAILABLE>

 ## THE EPASSoap SCRIPTS